clandrew/wdrp/README.md

 - Changing settings doesn't require re-starting Winamp or the plugin
 - Option to not display currently-playing title

+Tested on
-Tested on Winamp version 5.623 (x86) on Windows 10 environment.
+- Winamp version 5.623 (x86)
+- Winamp version 5.8 Build 3660 (x86)

+This plugin is for Windows 7/Windows 10+ x86-compatible environments.

 Example: